WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-13-Diary-of-a-developer-fixing-their-own-lazy-mistake.markdown

 		public string Name { get; set; }
 	}
 ```
+Instead of serializing to the `Value` property as a `DataSchemaReference`
+object, it was seriailizing as a `JsonProperty` object (I might have the name
+of that incorrect.
+I don't have it in the debugger right now...).
+There are
+not enough clues in the way the `DataSchema.Value` property is defined for
+the `System.Text.Json.JsonSerializer.Deserialize()` method to know how
+to cast the Json text.

 Everything was working fine prior to loading the schema dictionary from a
 Json file.
 This is because all the schema creation was done explicitly in
 code, most of that unit tests.
 The data type was under control, and easy to